danielmorgan/curse-of-strahd-notes/README.md

 > * Abjurer     - Better know your enemy.
 I see a fallen house guarded by a great stone dragon look to the highest peak
 > * Myrmidon    - A holy symbol of great hope.
 Look for a den of wolves in the hills overlooking a mountain lake.
 The treasure belongs to mother night.
 > * Monk        - Power and strength.
 Weapon of vengeance, a sword of sunlight.
-Treasure hidden behind sun, in the house of ascent.
+Treasure hidden behind sun, in the house of ascent
 > * Beast       - Someone help us in the battle against darkness.
 Werewolf holds secret hatred against enemy.
 She can help.
 > * Broken one  - Creature of darkness, powers beyond mortality.
 This card will lead you to him.
 He haunts the tomb of the man he envied above all.